 The Labrador Retriever, also known as the Labrador or Lab, is a friendly, carefree dog that loves nothing more than to make its owners laugh.
 They are an intelligent, playful, and hardy dog.
 Its friendliness has seen the breed be used as everything from search-and-rescue to therapy dogs.

 The Golden Retriever is similar to the Labrador in a lot of respects, although it can be considered a little more demure and sensible.
 They are one of the most popular breeds in the world, and like their cousin the Labrador Retriever, they regularly find use as search-and-rescue and therapy dogs.

 The Goldador is a cross between the Labrador and the Golden Retriever.
 They are sweet, loving, and easy to train.
 They can be used as working dogs in a lot of settings but they also make exceptional family dogs and loving pets.
 They do require a lot of exercise to keep them active and to prevent them from getting bored, though.

 The Boxer is the clown of the dog world.
 Always up for a laugh, the breed is bouncy, energetic, fun, and loving, and your Boxer will love nothing more than being lavished with affection and attention from you and the rest of its family.
-They make good pets for families with children but they do require training and they may be a little too bouncy for very young and small children.
+They make good pets for families with children but they do require training and they may be a little too jumpy for very young and small children.

 5. Irish Setter

 The Bulldog is courageous and brave but is never out to pick a fight, despite its original breeding as a bull-baiting dog.
-They are calm, almost dignified, and they do enjoy a cuddle as well as a good run around.
+They are calm, almost dignified, and do enjoy a cuddle as well as a good run around.
 This brave little dog is very happy, despite facial evidence to the contrary.